zBritva/PowerBI-visuals-docs/docs/how-to-guide/unit-tests-introduction.md

 # Custom visuals unit test

+**The article is outdated, read [updated article about unit tests in official documentation of Power BI](https://docs.microsoft.com/power-bi/developer/visuals/unit-tests-introduction).**

 This tutorial describes basics of writing unit tests for your custom visuals.
 In this tutorial, we will consider how to use test runner karma.js, testing framework - jasmine.js and also we will consider how to use powerbi-visuals-utils-testutils package.
 It is a set of mocks and fakes to simplify unit testing for Power BI custom visuals.

 ## Install and configure karma.js and jasmine